Mission: Prevention Works! is a coalition that promotes positive

 In this study, family history methods across 3 generations were associated with increased psychiatric risk in offspring and may enable selection of homogenous samples for genetic and biological studies as well as development of screening tools in applied mental health settings.

-After School Program Lead and Classroom aide.
-In charge of the after school program- 3:30-6, comes in at noon to help with transitions and readying the classrooms.
+Lead adult of the after school program (3:30-6), comes in at noon to help with transitions and readying the classrooms.
 Sub in morning occasionally when other staff are on vacation or out sick.
+Child centered working environment in small school.
+Sick leave and vacation, and more perks.
+Beginning wage dependent on prior experience.
+Must be willing to be trained if no prior Montessori experience.